All Products

 instances

-One or more instance types that you can specify.
+The instance types.
+You can specify one or more instance types.
 If resources are insufficient for the first instance type, the system prepares resources for the next instance type.

 • If you configure this parameter, preemptible instances whose prices are less than the value specified by this parameter are used.
-The unit is USD, and pay-as-you-go is supported.
+Unit: USD.
+The pay-as-you-go billing method is supported.

 • If you do not configure this parameter, standard pay-as-you-go instances are used.